Can You Have Lyme Disease with a Negative Test?

 Many patients are told their symptoms are stress, anxiety, or unrelated.

-But patients often recognize that something has changed—fatigue, pain, or cognitive symptoms that don’t resolve.
+But patients often recognize that something has changed—fatigue, pain, or cognitive symptoms that do not resolve.

-When treatment is started, improvement can occur—even when tests were negative.
+When treatment is started, improvement may occur—even when tests were negative.

 This reflects the limits of testing—not the absence of disease.